 The concentration of nanomaterial is unique to each formulation.
-The goal is to measure endotoxin level per mg of the test formulation, which commonly refers to the active pharmaceutical ingredient (API), but may also be measured in mg of total formulation or total element (e.g. gold or silver).
-The sample should be tested using several dilutions from the stock, not exceeding the Maximum Valid Dilution (MVD).
+The goal of this test is to measure the endotoxin level per mg of the test formulation, which commonly refers to the active pharmaceutical ingredient (API), but may also be measured in mg of total formulation or total element (e.g. gold or silver).
+The sample should be tested from the stock using several dilutions that do not exceed the Maximum Valid Dilution (MVD).

-To determine the MVD three parameters are needed: endotoxin limit (EL), sample concentration and assay sensitivity ( $\lambda$ ).
+To determine the MVD one needs to know three parameters: endotoxin limit (EL), sample concentration and assay sensitivity ( $\lambda$ ).
 EL is calculated according to the following formula: